GetToThe-Cloud/AzureDocumenter/README.md

 3. **Choose your tool:**
    - Navigate to `azurelandingzone-inventory/` for Landing Zone documentation
+   - Navigate to `azurelocal-inventory/` for Azure Local (Stack HCI) documentation
    - Navigate to `azurevirtualdesktop-inventory/` for AVD documentation

 4. **Run the launcher:**